pablomiralles22/pablomiralles22.github.io/_posts/2025-12-11-fused-matmul-logsumexp.md

     C = max_global + log(reduce_global)
 ```

-In standard matrix multiplication, you can parallelize over the tile grid in the M and N dimensions because each tile of the output depends only on a reduction over K. The K-dimension cannot be parallelized directly because every partial product must be accumulated in a synchronized way.
-In this fused matmul-logsumexp kernel, the situation is different: each M×N tile contributes to a reduction over the N-dimension, so N also becomes a reduction axis.
-Because of this dependency, only the M-tiles are fully independent.
-Each M-tile can maintain its own running max_global and reduce_global values while streaming through all N-blocks and all K-blocks.
-Triton handles this by launching one program instance per M-tile.
-Each instance processes all N- and K-blocks needed for its tile, performing the numerically stable online update of the log-sum-exp.

-The full code is available at [pablomiralles22/fused-matmul-logsumexp](https://github.com/pablomiralles22/fused-matmul-logsumexp), and you will find a good description and instructions on how to use it on the `README` file.
+The full Triton code is available at [pablomiralles22/fused-matmul-logsumexp](https://github.com/pablomiralles22/fused-matmul-logsumexp), and you will find a good description and instructions on how to use it on the `README` file.

 ### Benchmarking
 Consider an input matrix $X\in \mathbb R^{M \times K}$, a weight matrix $W\in \mathbb R^{N \times K}$, and a bias vector $b\in \mathbb R^{N}$.
 The following plots show execution time and peak memory for varying $M$ and $N$, comparing the fused implementation to a naive baseline: